luizkowalski/devcontainer-rails/README.md

 Notice the `host: postgres`?
 That's the name of the container in the `docker-compose.yml` file.
 If you change it to `db`, you must update the `database.yml` file too.

-## How do I SSH into the codespace instance?
+## How do I SSH into the Codespace instance?

 This configuration includes an SSH server.
 To access your codespace instance, you should install the `gh` CLI and run `gh codespace ssh` and select your codespace.

+## How do I attach to my container if I'm not using Codespaces?

+`docker exec -it --user vscode app /bin/zsh`